 The table is often the focal point of the dining room, so you want to get it right.
 Size is pretty important here.
 Not only do you want a table that will seat all of your most important guests, but it also needs to fit in the room.
 If your dining area is on the smaller side, no need to fret.
 Tables with extensions can fit into tighter spaces and be expanded for special events.

 You probably thought this one would be an easy decision, but there are a surprising number of factors to consider when selecting your dining room chairs.
 First and foremost, how many do you need?
 Next up, do you want individual or bench seating?
 Upholstery, timber or metal?
 Let the deciding factor lie in what you feel you’ll get the most use out of.
 After all, comfort is key when you’re furnishing your home.

 Even the largest dining tables can use a little overflow help sometimes.
 A sideboard is a versatile piece that will not only offer extra space for serving on big nights of entertaining but will also add storage for china, crockery, stemware and cutlery.

 Mirror or artwork

 Dining rooms don’t have to be drab.
-Bring in a bit of personality to liven up the space and help ensure you’ll use it more often.
+Bring in a bit of personality to liven up space and help ensure you’ll use it more often.
 This can be achieved through some tasteful artwork that adds a little nod to your personal style.
 Alternatively, if the room feels a bit cramped, open it up with a good-sized mirror.
-It will reflect natural light and make the space feel more open.
+It will reflect natural light and make space feel more open.

 The light over the dining room table is generally another chance to bring style into your dining room.
-From chandeliers to oversized modern fixtures, this is your chance to liven (and lighten) the space up.
+From chandeliers to oversized modern fixtures, this is your chance to liven (and lighten) space up.